Predrag/Windows-11-Clipboard-History-For-Linux/.github/CONTRIBUTING.md

-# Contributing to Win11 Clipboard History
+# Contributing to Windows 11 Clipboard History For Linux

-First off, thank you for considering contributing to Win11 Clipboard History! 🎉
+First off, thank you for considering contributing to Windows 11 Clipboard History For Linux! 🎉

 ## 📋 Table of Contents